FallingSnow/h265ize/README.md

 > --delete :Deletes source after encoding is complete and replaces it with new encode; STRONGLY NOT RECOMMENED

-> --depth :How deep the search for files should go in subdirectories; default: 2

 > --disable-upconvert :Disable Upconvert; Stop converting Vobsub subs to srt; Only works with mkv's

 > --force-he-audio :Force High Efficiency audio encoding even on lossless audio tracks